cynthiaforgeron/pythonpackets/README.md

 ```
 python3 packets.py server
 ```
-to start the server.
 4. In another terminal window, run
 ```
 python3 packets.py client localhost
 ```
-for a simple demo version of the client.
 5. Follow the prompts on the client terminal window.

 ## Requirements